 If you sign up to my mailing list you will get notifications of any shows or galleries where you can see my work in the flesh and advance notice of new projects.
 From time to time I will be offering subscribers discounts on purchases from my shop or other special offers.
 I will also use it to give subscribers a foretaste of the novel I’m working on.
 So, if you want to be kept up to date, please sign up.

 Because I’m still finding my way around WordPress and its various plugins, I haven’t fully implemented searches.
 At some point I will be adding the ability to search by price and probably also size and medium.
 Until then, here is a selection from the shop of what is currently available.
-There are lots more in the Lockdown Series, and I’m adding more all the time.
+There are lots more on the Printmaking pages in the shop, and I’m adding more all the time.

 Once we have got past the COVID-19 crisis I would very much like to hold a physical show.
 Follow the blog or better still sign up for my mailing list to be notified.

 I’m continuing to add new items to the shop.
 My intention is to do that every day, but I don’t always make it!
 The shop structure is now much simpler, although I’m working on improving the search to allow for searches on price and size.
 For now, I’m concentrating on adding work made this year, the ‘Lockdown Series‘, with some older works.

 Have a look.
 I’m quite pleased with it so far but I would appreciate your comments.
 The image below is ‘I Ching’

 I’m still working away in the studio on some ideas for more ‘pared down’ images.
 There’s nothing to show yet though.
 I’ve learned a lot making these prints, especially about colour, and I want to transfer that experience to other print forms, especially collagraph, probably at first by revisiting some old plates.
 I also want to explore ways to take these monotype images into screen prints.